nekoteoj/cse282-nutriomics-project/README.md

 brew install cmake armadillo
 ```

-Note: `clang-format` is suggested to be installed with `brew` for coding style consistence.
+Note: `clang-format` is suggested to be installed with `brew` for coding style
+consistency.

 ## Compiling